ManishAradwad/practathon/README.md

 Instructions to run(using Google colab):

 1. Upload the 16k images dataset in your Google drive
 2. Run the notebook, give the 4D input vector when prompted consisting of your feedback (1 for positive, -1 for negative)

+Instructions to run(using cloned repo):

+1. Download the dataset and extract it
+2. Specify the path of the dataset in config.py
+3. Run the main.py file